-- (7) "Eligible person" means an individual, partnership, corporation, or joint venture carrying on business, or proposing to carry on business, within the state and seeking financial assistance under this act. - 9 (8) "Financial assistance" means the infusion of capital to persons 10 for use in the development and exploitation of specific inventions and 11 products. - (9) "Financing agreements" means, and includes without limitation, a contractual arrangement with an eligible person whereby an authority obtains rights from or in an invention or product or proceeds from an invention or product in exchange for the granting of financial and other assistance to the person. - (10) "Financing document" means an instrument executed by an authority and one or more persons or entities pertaining to the issuance of or security for bonds, or the application of the proceeds of bonds or other funds of, or payable to, the authority.
+- (7) "Eligible export transaction" means any preexport or export activity by a person or entity located in the state of Washington involving a sale for export and product sale which, in the judgment of the authority: - (a) Will create or maintain employment in the state of Washington; - (b) Will obtain a material percent of its value from manufactured goods or services made, processed, or occurring in Washington; and - (c) Could not otherwise obtain financing on reasonable terms from an eligible banking organization. - (8) "Eligible person" means an individual, partnership, corporation, or joint venture carrying on business, or proposing to carry on business, within the state and seeking financial assistance under this act. - (9) "Financial assistance" means the infusion of capital to persons for use in the development and exploitation of specific inventions and products. - (10) "Financing agreements" means, and includes without limitation, a contractual arrangement with an eligible person whereby an authority obtains rights from or in an invention or product or proceeds from an invention or product in exchange for the granting of financial and other assistance to the person. - (11) "Financing document" means an instrument executed by an authority and one or more persons or entities pertaining to the issuance of or security for bonds, or the application of the proceeds of bonds or other funds of, or payable to, the authority.
 A financing document may include, but need not be limited to, a lease, installment sale agreement, conditional sale agreement, mortgage, loan agreement, trust agreement or indenture, security agreement, letter or line of credit, reimbursement agreement, insurance policy, guaranty agreement, or currency or interest rate swap agreement.
-A financing document also may be an agreement between the authority and an eligible banking organization which has agreed to make a loan to a borrower. - 28 (11) "Municipality" means a city, town, county, or port district of this state. - 30 (12) "Ordinance" means any appropriate method of taking official 31 action or adopting a legislative decision by any municipality, whether 32 known as a resolution, ordinance, or otherwise. - (13) "Plan" means the general plan of economic development finance objectives developed and adopted by the authority, and updated from time to time, as required under RCW 43.163.090. - 36 (14) "Product" means a product, device, technique, or process that 37 is or may be exploitable commercially.
-"Product" does not refer to pure research, but does apply to products, devices, techniques, or processes that have advanced beyond the theoretic stage and are readily capable of being, or have been, reduced to practice.
+A financing document also may be an agreement between the authority and an eligible banking organization which has agreed to make a loan to a borrower. - 36 (12) "Municipality" means a city, town, county, or port district of this state.

-(15) "Project costs" means costs of:
+- 1 (13) "Ordinance" means any appropriate method of taking official 2 action or adopting a legislative decision by any municipality, whether 3 known as a resolution, ordinance, or otherwise. - (14) "Plan" means the general plan of economic development finance objectives developed and adopted by the authority, and updated from time to time, as required under RCW 43.163.090. - (15) "Product" means a product, device, technique, or process that is or may be exploitable commercially.
+"Product" does not refer to pure research, but does apply to products, devices, techniques, or processes that have advanced beyond the theoretic stage and are readily capable of being, or have been, reduced to practice. - (16) "Project costs" means costs of: